bbauska/meta-react-basics/README.md

 >
 >     setupTests.js

-At this point, there\'s no need to complicate things.
+At this point, there&apos;s no need to complicate things.
 You have the **Nav** component, the **Promo** component, the **Intro1**, **Intro2**, and the **Intro3** component.
-Finally, there\'s also a **Footer.js** component.
+Finally, there&apos;s also a **Footer.js** component.

-This means you\'ve fully planned the app, based on some best practices as suggested by the official React docs website, and based on the level of complexity of the project itself.
+This means you&apos;ve fully planned the app, based on some best practices as suggested by the official React docs website, and based on the level of complexity of the project itself.
 Since this project is relatively simple, this structure feels right.